Tishomingo State Park: Park history

-Attractions
+Activities and amenities

 Tishomingo State Park offers visitors seven hiking trails that range in length from ¾ to 3 miles and in difficulty from easy to moderate.
 The trails feature scenic natural springs, waterfalls, rocky creeks and streams, cliffs, rock walls and huge outcrops.
 The terrain suggests mountains, and indeed this is a part of the Appalachian range, but the hills here are no higher than about 660 feet.
-Rock climbing, which requires a helmet and a free permit (available at the park office), is a popular activity on the trails, particularly at the formation known as Jean's Overhang.
-Bear Creek is encountered at a number of points by the trail system, and can itself be explored by canoe on one of the float trips offered here.
+Rock climbing, which requires a helmet and a permit attainable at the park office, is a popular activity on the trails, particularly at the formation known as Jean's Overhang.
+Bear Creek can be explored via canoe float trip.

-Three popular disc golf courses are available, and an Olympic-sized outdoor swimming pool is open during late spring and summer.
-The park provides a number of lodging options including 15 primitive campsites, two primitive Scout campsites, 62 developed RV campsites, which offer water and electricity, and seven furnished cabins.

-The park's Nature Center, which re-opened in 2016, offers displays of Tishomingo county heritage, nature, art, animals, arrowheads and memorabilia from the Civilian Conservation Corps.
+The park has three disc golf courses, an Olympic-sized swimming pool, primitive campsites, a group campsite, 62 developed RV campsites, and furnished cabins.
+The nature center that re-opened in 2016 has displays of Tishomingo county heritage, nature, art, animals, arrowheads, and memorabilia from the Civilian Conservation Corps.